 Both bachelor's and master's programmes are concluded with a thesis.
 A full list of theses with linked full texts can be found here.

 Information on the programmes

 If you are considering to enroll in one of our programmes, follow the links at the top of this page to the information pages for prospective students.
-Current students should consult blackboard or the student portal.
+Current students should consult Brightspace or the student portal.
 Details of the programmes can be found in the study guides: